United Nations Editorial Manual Online

 This section provides information on how to organize tabular material for publication in United Nations documents.

 The author of a text is responsible for the construction of tables and for their accuracy.
 Authors should organize tables in accordance with the guidelines set out below and follow established formats to the extent possible.
-The editors, in consultation with the typographic coordinators and the text-processing units, are available for consultation on how best to display tabular material.
+The editors are available for consultation on how best to display tabular material.
 Authors should, however, consider the best way to present data.
 It is neither necessary nor desirable to include numerous tables in a document; data may be better stated in the text.

 Editors will read the tables with an eye to correcting stylistic errors, checking facts and ensuring consistency among tables in a given document.
 Editors are not responsible for checking calculations.
 Tables should be as simple as the data allow and should be able to stand on their own, without further explanation.

 All United Nations documents, tables included, are to be submitted in Microsoft Word or Excel only (see editorial directive ST/CS/SER.A/44/Rev.1 and the DGACM guide to document submission in Editorial guidelines/Instructions for the preparation of documents).
 It should be noted that tables submitted in Excel will not be included in the PDF version of the document on ODS.

 A table generally consists of at least two vertical columns and two horizontal rows.
 Horizontal rules (lines) mark the top and bottom of the table and separate the column heads from the table body.
 Rules are not used to separate lines of data.